AronPelgrim/css-to-the-rescue-2122/README.md

 border-right: 5em solid transparent;
 border-bottom: 5em solid black;
 ```
 You can create triangles like this, but it will be hard to make them move.
 That's when I found out that you can also create triangles with a conic-gradient.
 This in combination with keyframes, made it possible to make my background move.
+The next step was to create the firework and make it interactive.